Become a Glider Pilot

 Training information, photos, other club contact details and more are available on the Gliding New Zealand website.

-Many books exist on learning to soar; these can most likely be found at your local library.
-Our club has a small library available for all members to borrow from.
-You may also want to look at gliding videos on YouTube or a documentary like Windborn.
+There are numerous books available on learning to soar, which can be found at your local library.
+Our club has a small library that is accessible to all members for borrowing.
+You might also be interested in watching gliding videos on YouTube or a documentary like Windborn.

 For more general information on gliding have a look at these links Wiki Gliding or Wiki Sailplane